flim-labs/intensity-tracing-py/docs/v1.4/index.md

 To start acquisition, at least one channel must be activated.

-_Note: Ensure that the channel activated in the software corresponds to the channel number being used for acquisition on the [FLIM LABS acquisition card](https://www.flimlabs.com/products/data-acquisition-card/)._
+_Note: Ensure that the channel activated in the software corresponds to the channel number being used for acquisition on the [FLIM LABS Data Acquisition Card](https://www.flimlabs.com/products/data-acquisition-card/)._

 <hr>